About Laura Onken

 - 2017 Concurrences Antitrust Writing Award for the Best Academic, Mergers category, for “A Hedgehog in Fox’s Clothing?
 The Misapplication of GUPPI Analysis” (co-authored with Jan Rybnicek).

-- Vice Chair, Media and Technology Committee, American Bar Association Section of Antitrust.
+- Vice Chair, Books & Treatises Committee, American Bar Association Section of Antitrust.